JaySchneider100/HeartDiseaseClassifierFinal/README.md

 - EDA Analysis corresponding to section 2 of the report, is found under "EDA.ipynb".
 - ML Model Fitting and Evaluation corresponding to section 4 of the report, is found under "Model Results.ipynb".
-- Raw and cleaned data are provided in the /data folder for reproducibility.
 - The project's final output, is provided as a pickled sk-learn object, under "final_model.pkl".